 Water (H2O), a transparent chemical substance with a hint of blue, is the main constituent of our planet Earth - the Blue Planet - covering about 70% of its surface.
 Similarly to planet Earth, mammals, such as humans, are also mainly constituted of water.
 Depending on age, gender and amount of body fat, 50 to 90% of our total body weight consists of water (Fig. 1) [1].
-Water has a myriad of chemical, physical and biological functions, e.g., suspending red blood cells to carry oxygen to the tissues; combining with carbon dioxide $(CO_2)$ to form carbonic acid $(H_2CO_3)$ dissociating to hydrogen $(H^+)$ and bicarbonate $(HCO_3^-)$ thus favouring the transport of $CO_2$ from the tissues to the lungs; and transporting substances such as nutrients, electrolytes and waste products.
+Water has a myriad of chemical, physical and biological functions, e.g., suspending red blood cells to carry oxygen to the tissues; combining with carbon dioxide (CO2) to form carbonic acid (H2CO3) dissociating to hydrogen (H+) and bicarbonate (HCO3-) thus favouring the transport of CO2 from the tissues to the lungs; and transporting substances such as nutrients, electrolytes and waste products.
 For these reasons, water is frequently, and not surprisingly, referred to as the "solvent of life".

-The water in our body, mainly delimited from the outside through cellular membranes, is in indirect contact with the environment through three major ways: (i) the gastrointes-
+The water in our body, mainly delimited from the outside through cellular membranes, is in indirect contact with the environment through three major ways: (i) the gastrointestinal system, by means of which water is absorbed in our body; (ii) the urinary system, which physiologically regulates